oduwsdl/dsa/tutorials/CEDWARC-2021/exercise-automatically-generating-story-resources.md

 Type the following:
 ```
-slice_by_datetime -i 3649-otmt.json -c 3649-lang.en.txt -o 3649-sliced.tsv
+docker-compose run hypercane hc cluster time-slice -i mementos -a english-only.tsv -o sliced.tsv -l time-slicing.log
 ```

-* `3649-otmt.json` is data about collection 3649 generated in the previous section
+* `cluster time-slice` is an action telling Hypercane to slice the collection by memento-datetime (when each memento was captured)
+* `-i mementos` tells Hypercane that the input consists of a list of memento URIs (URI-Ms)
-* `3649-lang.en.txt` contains the list of on-topic mementos that are not duplicates and are English language from the previous step
+* `-a english-only.tsv` tells Hypercane to use the file from the previous step as a list of URI-Ms
-* `3649-sliced.tsv` contains a tab-delimited list of memento URLs and their slice numbers, it will be used in the next step
+* `-o sliced.tsv` tells Hypercane to save the list of sliced URI-Ms to `sliced.tsv`, this file consists of the URI-Ms and their slice numbers
+* `-l time-slicing.log` tells Hypercane to save log messages to a file named `time-slicing.log`

 **Why slice the collection?**